LegendaryAKx3/goosemarket/Project/docs/user_stories.md

 As an admin, I want to resolve event outcomes
 so that the platform can distribute payouts correctly.

-As an admin, I want to reverse payouts if needed
-so that incorrect decisions can be fixed.

-As an admin, I want to review suspicious events or users
-so that cheating or manipulation is prevented.

-As an admin, I want to temporarily restrict or suspend accounts
-so that abusive users cannot harm the platform.

-As an admin, I want to see alerts for suspicious behavior
-so that I can quickly detect cheating.

 As an admin, I want a dashboard to manage events and users
 so that I can moderate the platform efficiently.

-As an admin, I want to handle disputes submitted by users
-so that fairness and trust are upheld.

-As an admin, I want to monitor login/streak reward abuse
-so that users cannot exploit the token economy.

-As an admin, I want to access logs of major system actions
-so that I can investigate suspicious behavior if needed.

 ---